Travel Vaccines and Advice for Cape Verde (Cabo Verde)

 Sources: Embassy of Cape Verde and U.S. State Department

-What is the Climate Like in Cape Verde?
+What Is the Climate Like in Cape Verde?

 Cape Verde has a tropical climate with warm and sunny weather most of the year.
 The islands have a dry season from November to June and a rainy season from July to October.